auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/index.md

 ## Rate limits

-To ensure the quality of Auth0's services, the APIs are subject to rate limiting.
+To ensure the quality of Auth0's services, the APIs are subject to [published production rate limits](/policies/rate-limits).

 ## Support